Where words fail, music speaks

 Jane trained at Trinity College of Music, London.
 She lived and worked in Italy in her 20s and returned to the UK and enjoyed a solo career and later joined the Royal Opera House Company, Covent Garden.
 During her time there she retrained as a workshop leader working on many varied projects in the ROH Education department.

 Jane has been running community choirs for nearly 20 year as well as running opera and music projects in care homes, prisons, schools.
-She has been involved with Raise Your Voice for thirteen years.
+She has been involved with Raise Your Voice since 2009.
 Her passion is to encourage everyone (aged 6- 86) to develop their voice and find joy through their singing and music-making together.

 Nancy Cooley

 Nancy trained as a concert pianist and enjoys a career performing chamber music, song recitals and solo recitals, coaching and teaching.
 She set up and worked with children’s choirs for the Excellence Cluster in Hastings, with community choirs in Bexhill, and has co-led music projects in the community in St. Leonards.
-She has worked a great deal with Glyndebourne Education: joining Jane as pianist with Raise Your Voice over the last six years has been a joy, and a revelation as to what sharing music can re-kindle and spark in the human heart.
+She has worked a great deal with Glyndebourne Education: joining Jane in 2015 with Raise Your Voice has been a joy, and a revelation as to what sharing music can re-kindle and spark in the human heart.

 A Bit of History